Online Fundraising Change #7: Point More Than You Build

 - Give the donor credit in all of your online outreach.
 We want to be mindful of the fact that our donors make our work happen.
 And we want to make sure that they get the credit for the work that they do.
 We want to list their accomplishments.
 We want to put them front and center in all of our communications.

 Looking for pointers if you're worried about finding time to blog or Tweet?
 Need some additional advice about shifting gears from generic outreach to personalized follow-up?
 Hoping to get some insight into your donors' perspective?
 Get all of these complementary (and complimentary) resources in the full eBook on which this series is based!
-Download your free copy of "The 8 Online Fundraising Changes You Must Make in 2010".
+Download your free copy of "The 8 Online Fundraising Changes You Must Make".